matthewfinn/silver-barnacle/istqb-ctfl-2025/Section 5 - Managing the Test Activities/12 Test Reports.md

 * Progress against the test plan
 * Factors blocking progress
 * Test Measures
-* New and changed risks
+* New & changed risks
 * Planned testing

 ## Test Completion Reports
-* Prepared and issued to stakeholders during test completion:
+* Prepared & issued to stakeholders during test completion:
   * When reaching exit criteria are met (hopefully) or at completion of:
   * A project
   * A test level
   * A test type
-* Provides a summary of the performed testing based on the latest test progress report and other information
+* Provides a summary of the performed testing based on the latest test progress report & other information
-* Often reported only once and more formal than test progress reports using a set template
+* Often reported only once & more formal than test progress reports using a set template
 * Contents will vary greatly per:
   * Context of the project
   * Organisational requirements